Most of the time, when real estate pros look for CRMs, they come across the ones that can have a steep monthly price tag.

 You will need an upgrade as soon as you want to integrate automation features.

 An example of automation would be when you, for example, complete the task of a property showing, then Podio automatically creates a new task to follow up with potential buyers.

 Or you close a property sale, and because of the task’s status of “complete,” Podio automatically creates a task to follow up (past client marketing).

 It might even get set up in a way that it integrates with an email marketing provider, and a past client marketing drip campaign gets started.

 In my undertone, you might have noted that I am a little Podio fanboy.

-I have been using it for real estate transactions myself, but I use it also for my networking.
+I have been using it for real estate transactions myself, but I also use it for my networking.

 However, it doesn’t come completely without a slight learning curve if you have never heard of it.

-Nevertheless, it’s overall quite user friendly, intuitive and especially friendly to real estate pros on a shoestring when it comes to CRMs and task management software.
+Nevertheless, it’s overall quite user-friendly, intuitive, and especially friendly to real estate pros on a shoestring when it comes to CRMs and task management software.

-You will get many features that other software (see my article on real estate crms here) would charge many more dollars for.
+You will get many features that other software (see my article on real estate CRMs here) would charge many more dollars for.